 My shop is so full of woodworking tools that there's not a lot of free space, so I have to make use of every cubic inch.
 I ended up making a little shelf to hold my radios and related equipment, which sits on a corner of the desk in my workshop.
 It held my VHF/UHF radio and power supply, as well as the D-STAR hotspot (shown) and DMR hotspot (not shown in this photo).

 More recently, I took the exam for a "General" class license, which gives me access to a range of HF (High Frequency) bands.
 Of course, that requires yet another radio!
 The new radio is larger, too large to fit in the existing shelf, but I didn't want to waste the shelf, so I cut off the top of it and incorporated the bottom of it into a bit bigger shelf.

 The wooden stands that both radios sit on slide into their respective shelves and bolt on.
 That gives me easy access to the radios, initially so that I could mount them before sliding them in, and later, in case I need to work on them in any way.
-By the way, that's one of the most compact HF radios I could find.
+By the way, that's one of the most compact HF radios I could find (and afford).
 Thank goodness it has enough capacity to provide me with an opportunity that will probably take me many years to learn and explore, because I can't think of how I would ever add any more radios to my available space!